RetroSoftwareRepository/Camino/README.md

 A fork of Firefox to maintain support for the Power Mac, supporting Mac OS X 10.4 and 10.5, with special features and optimizations for PowerPC processors and AltiVec. _This project is not affiliated with nor supported by Mozilla in any way, and is not an official build._ **PowerPC forever!**

-This project is specifically for Mac OS X 10.4+.
-If you're looking for a browser for Mac OS 8.6-10.3, look at our sister project, [Classilla](http://www.classilla.org/).
+This project is specifically for Mac OS X 10.4.8+.
+I intend to revive the original Camino as well as a "classic version" for older versions of MacOS X.

-**If you are an end-user, or otherwise not an official contributor, please do file issues on Github.**
+**If you are an end-user, please do file issues on Github.
+DO NOT report issues to the original developer, Cameron Kaiser because he has stopped development of TenFourFox.
+However, please refrain from submitting feature requests... as the browser is bloated as it is.**

+I encourage contributions to make the browser better in overall use.

 The `wiki/` branch contains old documentation and release notes from our former Google Code wiki.
 They are no longer updated or maintained.
 Take care as links in those documents have probably rotted.